epsln/dumblog/content/blog/indraspearl_pt3.md

 	* If the first and last letter of \\(W\\) are inverses of each other then \\( \text{Fix}^+ (W)\\) is the infinite reduced word made from \\(\hat{W}\\) by making all the necessary cancellations at the join

-	* With the necessary cancelations done, \\(V\hat{W} = \text{Fix}^+ (VWV^-1) = V \text{Fix}^+ (W)\\)  =
+	* With the necessary cancellations done, \\(V\hat{W} = \text{Fix}^+ (VWV^-1) = V \text{Fix}^+ (W)\\)  =

 ## Special words for special people
 Alright, we're back in the game, and we know the rules.
 If we need to plot the point \\(P\\) associated to an infinite word \\(BBBaabAABB...\\), using the first rule we know that \\(P\\) will be close to any limit point whose word also begin with \\(BBBaabAABB...\\) like \\(BBBaabAABB\hat{a}\\).
 Using the third rule, we also know that \\(BBBaabAABB\hat{a} = BBBaabAABB \text{Fix}^+ (a)\\).
 And that's it !

 Our algorithm will basically explore all reduced words of a maximum length which afterwards consist of simply a repetition of a single letter.
 Another way to put it is that we're looking at all the possible points which are \\(W(Fix^+ (a),  W(Fix^+ (b), W(Fix^+ (A), W(Fix^+ (B)\\).
-Chosing a higher maximum word length will let us draw much more points, increasing exponentially, and adding much more details.
+Choosing a higher maximum word length will let us draw much more points, increasing exponentially, and adding much more details.

+But nothing is telling us that those special words cannot be longer than a single symbols.
+Actually, when we'll take a look at "accidents", which are Apolonius Packing that are related to fractions (and irrationals), those special words can be much longer.
+Fortunately _Ceendras Pearl_ also include an automated special word generator that also includes them in the exploration process.
+Yes this took me way too much time.

 ## Endpoints Conditions
 So we know _what_ branch to take when exploring.
 How do we know _when_ to stop ?
 The first thing that could come to mind is simply stop using a maximum depth level.
 Once we have reached this depth, immediately come one level up and start again.
 But we could use another trick.
-We could stop once the image of a few fixed points are close enough together, let's say under an \\(\vareps\\).
+We could stop once the image of a few fixed points are close enough together, let's say under an \\(\varepsilon\\).
 Using the BFS algorithm, we used to apply the obtained Mobius Transform onto a circle, and plot this.
 But we don't have those initial circles anymore, and this operation was fairly expensive.
-An easy fix to this is to simply draw a point only if the newly obtained point is at a distance smaller than an \\(vareps\\) of the old point.
-If yes, the newpoint becomes the old point and we start again.
-The first oldpoint should be the fixed point of the first generator used, so that we can start the show.
-Drawing a line in this context is trivial: simply connect the old point and the new point if their distance \\(< \vareps\\)
+An easy fix to this is to simply draw a point only if the newly obtained point is at a distance smaller than an \\(varepsilon\\) of the old point.
+If yes, the new point becomes the old point and we start again.
+The first old point should be the fixed point of the first generator used, so that we can start the show.
+Drawing a line in this context is trivial: simply connect the old point and the new point if their distance \\(< \varepsilon\\)

-There is actually another way, slightly more complicated.
+This is fine, but it comes with a significant problem: the limit set can be very twisty, and sometimes the distance between the fixed points can be smaller than an \\( \varepsilon\\) leading up to an undesirable early termination.
+This is where our special words will come to the rescue, and help us create a longer chain to check.

 ## Faster, faster !
 Now this is all fine and dandy, but we're quite slow.
 Is there anything we could optimise ?
 The obvious idea would be to parallelize this affair.
 Turns out it's _fairly_ easy to do.
-Since we explore branches of the tree, and that this exploration is entirely independant from one another, we can simply
+Since we explore branches of the tree, and that this exploration is entirely independent from one another, we can simply use multithreading to speed up our exploration.
+The easiest way would be to use on thread per initial branch: each thread would be responsible for the exploration of every word starting with a specific letter.
+We end up with a 4x boost in exploration speed, although with a 4x boost in memory, since every array used in the exploration is quadrupled.
+However, the memory cost of ceendras is actually pretty light, since we are using just a few hundred-elements long complex array.

+The implementation of this idea was actually easier that thinking about it.
+Since every branch is actually entirely independent, we can just specify the branch to explore by giving it another end condition: usually the program would stop once it has done an entire cycle through the generators, or abAB, but now we just ask it to stop once the first letter would change.